 If you are looking for a mid-range lodge then you are likely to pay around £250-£400 per person per night.
 This will in most cases include all meals and game activities such as safari drives and walks.
 When I visited in April 2018 I stayed at Mukambi Safari Lodge, which falls into this category.
 Mukambi is commonly referred to as ‘The Gateway to The Kafue National Park’, and is centrally located, right on the banks of the beautiful Kafue River.
 I absolutely loved my time at this lodge, and would certainly recommend it to visitors to the region.
 The lodge is in beautiful surrounds with the luxury tents looking straight out onto the river.
 My luxury tented room had a balcony with an outside bath facing the Kafue River.
 Taking a soak under the clear night sky, whilst listening to the sounds of hippo, baboons and lion truly made for an unforgettable experience.
 All activities are included at this lodge, although what you will be able to do will depend on the time of year you visit.
 I visited at the tail-end of wet season so only limited game drive routes were open, and there was no opportunity for a game walk as large areas of the park were still too wet.
 However, tiger fishing and a sunset river cruise were on offer for something a little different.
 Despite the limited routes available for our game drives we managed to see a pack of wild-dogs eating an impala, and two mating lions…grunts and all!
 Whilst back at the lodge, the whole atmosphere just encouraged relaxation.
 There is an infinity pool overlooking the river, large open-air lounge areas to chill-out, plus a library if you are looking to catch-up on some reading.
 There were also regular wildlife sightings as the lodge is completely unfenced.
 In terms of value for money I really believe that Mukambi met all of my wants and needs during my 3 night stay.

-During my time in Kafue I also got to visit the beautiful Ila Safari Lodge, that has 10 state of the art luxury safari tents each perched on their own deck reaching out over the banks of the Kafue River.
-Ila Safari Lodge is a high-end lodge that prides itself on being committed to eco-friendly policies and practices, and they strive to operate in the most sustainable way.
+I also got to visit the beautiful Ila Safari Lodge, that has 10 state of the art luxury safari tents each perched on their own deck reaching out over the banks of the Kafue River.
+Ila Safari Lodge is a high-end lodge that prides itself on being committed to eco-friendly policies and practices, striving to operate in the most sustainable way.
 The lodge is 100% solar powered, although there are back-up generators in an emergency.
 They have created a community workshop to allow stunning artwork to be created from recycled materials, there is a community farm where almost all of the vegetables used at the lodge are sourced from and they support local conservation and community development projects.
 Perhaps the most exciting though is that Ila Lodge operate an eBoat on the Kafue, and eQuad-bikes on Likoma Island.
 They also have Zambia’s first electrical game drive vehicle for a much quieter (an environmentally friendly) game drive experience.
 This lodge truly offers a luxury safari experience, whilst committing to a sustainable future for locals, wildlife and the environment.

 Why should I visit?